i-walker/arrow-docset/README.md

 to Arrow.

 PR's are very welcomed !
-Visit the [dashing website](https://github.com/technosophos/dashing) to get started and add the appropriate mappings to dashing.json under selector.
+Visit the [dashing website](https://github.com/technosophos/dashing) to get started.

 ### How to use it